Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 Why the switch from LOTO to LOTOTO?

-The objective of safety procedures is to safeguard people (affected persons) by eliminating any chance of equipment being started up accidentally during maintenance and repair work.
+The objective of safety procedures is to safeguard employees and people (affected persons) by eliminating any chance of equipment being started up accidentally during maintenance and repair work.
 All power sources are shut off then locked out and tagged to verify they have been shut down.

 LOTOTO (Lock Out, Tag Out, Try Out) adds a further stage to the process to maintain optimum levels of safety.
 For LOTOTO, the maintenance crew must attempt to start up the equipment before work begins, testing the integrity of the isolation procedures to ensure there is no possibility of an accidental start-up that could present significant hazards.
 Mistakes happen.